 I also look on the Snyder-verse as sort of a not-entirely-successful attempt to do what Frank Miller did in The Dark Knight Returns (1986) and Alan Moore in Watchmen (1986-7).
 That is to say, they took the wholesome cleancut DC superheroes of the Golden and Silver Ages and muddied the waters, especially in a moral sense.
 The Snyder-verse can be seen almost as the Frank Miller version of the Christopher Reeve Superman films.
-(That is if the Frank Miller take on Batman had not been used heavily by the Tim Burton and Christopher Nolan Batman films and others).
+(That is if the Frank Miller take on Batman had not been borrowed heavily by the Tim Burton and Christopher Nolan Batman films and others).
 On the other hand, while an expensive indulgence of a very personal take for Zack Snyder, this is not an interpretation of DC Comics with which most people seem to be happy.

 Zack Snyder Takes a Massive Dump All Over Jack Kirby

 Jack Kirby is a god to comic-books.
 His Fourth World saga is one of the greatest comic-books that DC ever produced.
 It is clear that Snyder wanted to introduce elements of the Fourth World saga, which would presumably have led up to the Justice League battling Darkseid (who appears in the extended Snyder Cut of the film but was dropped here).
 To this extent, the villain of Justice League is Darkseid’s lieutenant Steppenwolf.
 The problem with this is that Steppenwolf is only a minor character in Kirby’s comics and was never designated with the Destroyer of Worlds epithet until DC’s The New 52 reboot in 2011.
 The other thing is that the Steppenwolf we have is an awfully generic super-villain.
-The CGI renders him as anonymous – he looks for all the world like one of the dark elves from Thor: The Dark World (2013) – and there is nothing in the performance that does anything that makes him stand out.
+The CGI renders him as anonymous – he looks for all the world like one of the dark elves from Thor: The Dark World (2013) – and there is nothing in the performance that does anything that stands out.